gbartfay/TaxuallyTest/README.md

+# Notes

+Testing is just an example, days could be spent on writing tests for this small service.

 # Taxually technical test

 This solution contains an [API endpoint](https://github.com/Taxually/developer-test/blob/main/Taxually.TechnicalTest/Taxually.TechnicalTest/Controllers/VatRegistrationController.cs) to register a company for a VAT number.
 Different approaches are required based on the country where the company is based: